Freedom in the World

 Freedom in the World is a yearly survey and report by the U.S.-based non-governmental organization Freedom House that measures the degree of civil liberties and political rights in every nation and significant related and disputed territories around the world.

+Critical assessments of the survey have highlighted potential biases stemming from its funding, methodology, ideological leanings and the subjective nature of the scoring.
+Freedom House has defended its ratings as independent and evidence-based.

 Origin and use

 Freedom in the World was launched in 1973 by Raymond Gastil.
 It produces annual scores representing the levels of political rights and civil liberties in each state and territory, on a scale from 1 (most free) to 7 (least free).
 Depending on the ratings, the nations are then classified as "Free", "Partly Free", or "Not Free".
 The report is often used by researchers in order to measure democracy and correlates highly with several other measures of democracy such as the Polity data series.

 The Freedom House rankings are widely reported in the media and used as sources by political researchers.
 Their construction and use has been evaluated by critics and supporters.